 Come on a Wildlifeonmull Tour and we will attempt to explain how Mull was formed

 The Island’s geology gives Mull its varied and beautiful scenery, its wildlife habitats to support the diverse range of wildlife that make their home here on the island.
 High mountain ranges to delicate sand dunes, towering cliffs to rocky estuaries together with the island sitting in the warming gulf stream – The ecology of Mull supports the magnificent array of wildlife that we love to see.
 This along with the beautiful scenery and all the other parts of a Wildlifeonmull Tour will give you a day out you will remember for years to come.

 History & Folklore

 The Vikings invaded Mull around 800 AD and the duns and forts were brought back into urgent use.

-After this period, the clan system evolved, whereby groups of families with common ancestry lived closely together in a social setting which provided well for widows and orphans.
+After this period, the clan system evolved, whereby groups of families with common ancestry lived closely together in a social setting that provided well for widows and orphans.
 The 15th and 16th centuries saw the clans at their strongest, and a man would willingly die to protect the life of his clan chief.